pachterlab/kb_docs/docs/source/sc/technologies.rst

 If the technology does not include cell barcodes (as is the case in bulk RNA-seq), the on-list option is irrelevant and no barcode processing occurs.
 This should be the case for assays that don’t include cell/nuclei barcodes.
 Skipping barcode error correction can also be done by specifying ``-w None``.
 If a predefined name is used in the ``-x`` technology string option, then kb-python uses the default on-list option for that technology.

-For more information on the on-list format, see the :ref:`Barcodes on-list format<advanced-barcodes-onlist>` section.
+For more information on the on-list format, see the :ref:`barcodes on-list format<advanced-barcodes-onlist>` section.

 replacement list
 ^^^^^^^^^^^^^^^^^^^^